Places Where You Can Walk in Martin Luther King Jr.'s Footsteps

 BETTMANN ARCHIVE VIA GETTY IMAGES

-Then: On May 3, 1936, King was baptized after the church's two-week annual revival.
-He was ordained there on Feb.
+Then: On May 3, 1936, King was baptized after the church’s two-week annual revival.
+He was ordained there Feb.
 25, 1948, upon the recommendation of his father, and served as associate pastor.

 On Feb.
-7, 1960, after more than five years at Dexter Avenue Baptist Church in Montgomery, he returned to Ebenezer as co-pastor with his father so he could be closer to the Atlanta headquarters of the Southern Christian Leadership Conference, which he cofounded.
+7, 1960, after more than five years at Dexter Avenue Baptist Church in Montgomery, he returned to Ebenezer as co-pastor with his father so he could be closer to the Atlanta headquarters of the Southern Christian Leadership Conference (SCLC), which he cofounded.
 He remained co-pastor until he was killed.

-Now: The original Ebenezer Baptist Church building is part of the 38-acre Martin Luther King, Jr. National Historical Park.
+Now: The original Ebenezer Baptist Church building is part of the 38-acre Martin Luther King Jr. National Historical Park.
 The National Park Service completed a two-part, 10-year restoration of the church in 2011.

-In 1999, the congregation of Ebenezer Baptist Church constructed a new building across the street.
+In 1999, the congregation of Ebenezer Baptist Church constructed a building across the street.
 The church has more than 6,000 members.

 2. Dublin, Georgia